Mascarene teal: Description

-The Mascarene teal was a small duck, and in comparison with the extant ducks of Madagascar, it was larger than Bernier's teal, but smaller than Meller's duck.
-Based on the known bones, the sternum was 27.7 mm wide and 21.7 mm deep, the coracoid 41.1–42.5 in long, the humerus 69.6–73.1 in long, the ulna 63 mm long, the tibiotarsus 71 mm long, and the tarsometatarsus 42 mm long.
+The Mascarene teal was a small duck, and in comparison with the extant ducks of Madagascar, it was larger than Bernier's teal but smaller than Meller's duck.
+Based on the known bones, the sternum was 27.7 mm wide and 21.7 mm deep, the coracoid 41.1–42.5 mm long, the humerus 69.6–73.1 mm long, the ulna 63 mm long, the tibiotarsus 71 mm long, and the tarsometatarsus 42 mm long.

-While overall most similar to the Sunda teal, the Mascarene teal differs in that the carina of the sternum (a keel-like ridge) projects further forwards, and the lower manubrial spine (a projection from the sternum) is narrow and elongated in the Sunda teal but more elongated in the Mascarene teal.
+While overall most similar to the Sunda teal, the Mascarene teal differs in that the carina of the sternum (a keel-like ridge) projects further forwards, and the lower manubrial spine (a projection from the sternum) is narrow and elongated in the Sunda teal, and more elongated than in the Mascarene teal.
 The coracoid of the Mascarene teal is very similar to that of the Sunda teal.
 They both share a small, upwards directed spike on the internal side of the coracoid's hind surface, followed by a small depression.
 On the coracoid's front surface, near the acrocoracoid's (an upwards expansion of the coracoid) internal side, there is an almost circular muscle scar (for the attachment of muscles) in both species.

 The humeri of the Mascarene and Sunda teal look very similar, with the humeral head (the upper, expanded part of the bone) forming a well-developed rim over the tricipital fossa (a depression), with a well-developed and elongated pectoral attachment.
 The ulna of the Mascarene teal is, like that of the Sunda teal, short and stout, and is the same size as in the male of the extant species.
 The humero-ulnar depression is pronounced at the ulna's upper end.
-As in the Sunda teal, the external condyle on the lower end of the ulna extends by a narrow, well-defined lip, which rises up along the shaft.
+As in the Sunda teal, the external condyle (round prominence) on the lower end of the ulna extends by a narrow, well-defined lip (a raised edge), which rises up along the shaft.
 Compared to those of the Sunda teal, the tibiotarsus and tarsometatarsus are longer and more robust in the Mascarene teal, and their upper and lower parts are wider, but the proportions of these and the coracoid are very close overall between the species.

+Contemporary records

 The 1681 ship's log of the British President mentioned gray teals on Mauritius, the only account that described its appearance:

 Up a little within the woods are several ponds and lakes of water with great numbers of flamingoes and gray teal and geese; but for the geese these are most in the woods or dry ponds.
 No ducks on the island.

 Cheke and Hume suggested in 2008 that "no ducks" was in reference to large, meaty ducks, unlike the small teal.
-The only contemporary mention of small anatids from Réunion is Dubois' from 1674:
+The only contemporary mention of small anatids from Réunion is Dubois's from 1674: